ChenQiqian/learn-notes/docs/ielts/speaking/part2.md

 !!!question "房子"
     describe the kind of house or apartment you would like to live in

-    + where this housee or apartment would be
+    + where this house or apartment would be
     + what it would look like
     + what would be special about the house or apartment